 February 7, 2014

 January 1, 2014 marked the official end of Chicago's Employer Expense Tax also commonly called the "head tax" on employers within the City of Chicago.
 Eliminating the head tax has been a long-time initiative of the Chicagoland Chamber of Commerce.
-The tax had been a burden on Chicago businesses with 50 or more employees for over 30 years, penalizing successful employers with a tax on each employee per month.

 Read the Full Update